dwolfe884/obsidian-x86-flow-graph/README.md

   2. Location for jumps must have no spaces before the location name
   3. jmp instruction must be used for unconditional jumps (1 branch)
   4. any other instruction beginning with a j is treated as a conditional jump (2 branches)
+  5. all jump instructions must take only 1 argument and that must be the location name (jmp location1)

 This is an example of a valid x86 code block for use with this plugin